zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 ## Description

-The `MatchedAndCondition` option lets you perform or skip the update action, depending on if all values from the source and destination are equals for properties specified.
+The `CoalesceDestination` option let you to update the destination value only if the value is null in the database.
+This option is equivalent of doing a `ISNULL(DestinationTable.ColumnName, StagingTable.ColumnName)` in SQL Server.

 ### Example